 Montmartre - the quartier

-Montmartre is a beautiful and vibrant village within Paris city and a perfect location for your holiday.
-It has been made famous in
+Montmartre is a beautiful and vibrant village within Paris city, and is conveniently located.
+It has been made famous in many films

-many films and works of art, with its stairs up the hill, its windmills, its winding cobbled streets, its pretty cafés, its cabarets, its
+and works of art, with its stairs up the hill, its windmills, its winding cobbled streets, its pretty cafés, its cabarets, its artists’

 Click for a map of Montmartre and its main attractions.

 Montmartre is also home to the only city-centre vineyard in Paris!